The Swimming-Pool Library: Plot summary

-William Beckwith is a highly privileged, cultivated and promiscuous young gay man.
+William Beckwith is a privileged, attractive and sexually adventurous young gay man.
 He is the grandson and heir of Viscount Beckwith, an elder statesman and a recent peer.
 To avoid death duties, that grandfather has already settled most of his estate on Will, who therefore has substantial private means and no need of work.

-As the novel opens, Will is currently seeing a young, working-class, black man named Arthur.
-Will is deeply sexual and physically very attractive.
+As the novel opens, Will is seeing a young, working-class, black man named Arthur.
 His preoccupation with Arthur is almost entirely physical.

-Will is a member of the Corinthian Club (‘the Corry’) at which he swims, exercises and cruises men.
-The Corry is in no formal sense a gay club, indeed it is made clear that there are non-gay members, but there is a pervasive homoerotic atmosphere.
+Will is a member of the Corinthian Club ("the Corry") at which he swims, exercises and cruises men.
+The Corry is in no formal sense a gay club, but there is a pervasive homoerotic atmosphere.

-Whilst cruising a young man in a London park, Will enters a public toilet to find a group of older men cottaging.
+Whilst cruising in a London park, Will enters a public toilet to find a group of older men cottaging.
 One of them suddenly suffers what is perhaps a minor heart attack and collapses.
 Will applies artificial respiration and saves the man's life.
 He returns home to find Arthur bleeding and terrified.
 Arthur has accidentally killed a friend of his brother Harold's, after an argument about drugs.
 Will agrees to shelter Arthur.

 At the Corry, Will meets the old man again and learns that he is Lord (Charles) Nantwich.
 Charles invites Will to lunch at Wicks': his club.
 Wicks' is filled with men "of fantastic seniority".
-Will studied history at Oxford, getting a 2.1 rather than the first that he says had been expected of him.

 Trapped in close confinement with Arthur, Will begins to resent him.
 Their boredom and tension occasionally erupts in bouts of sex.
-Will goes to a cinema that shows gay pornography and has anonymous sex.
-On the train home, Will reads Valmouth, a novel by Ronald Firbank, given to him by his best friend, James.
+Will reads Valmouth, a novel by Ronald Firbank, given to him by his best friend, James.
 James is a hard-working doctor who is insecure and sexually frustrated as a gay man.
-The novel by Firbank echoes themes central to The Swimming-Pool Library; secrets and discretion; extreme old age, colonialism, race and camp; the sense of deeper truths residing behind a thin façade of artifice.
+The novel by Firbank echoes themes central to The Swimming-Pool Library: secrets and discretion; extreme old age, colonialism, race and camp; the sense of deeper truths residing behind a thin façade of artifice.

-Back at the flat, William finds his small nephew Rupert, an enchantingly self-possessed boy of six, who has run away from home.
+Back at the flat, William finds his six-year-old nephew Rupert, who has run away from home.
 Rupert loves Will and is interested in homosexuality.
 Despite his youth, Rupert exhibits a strong gay sensibility.
 Will calls his sister Philippa and her husband Gavin comes to collect Rupert.
-While they're waiting, Will and Rupert look at a photo album containing photos of a young Will and members of his family.
-Will goes to the Corry with James; on their return, Arthur has vanished.